 9. Make a Wish List and Share It

 You are able to make a dorm wish list/registry on many sites such as Amazon and Bed, Bath, and Beyond.
 Often grandparents or other extended family are excited to buy something(s) that you need.
 Go ahead and make the list, and if someone asks you can always share it with them.

 10. Store Brands

 The amount of stuff you need to go off to college can be overwhelming.
 There are many items that it really doesn’t matter if they are name brand or not.
 Toilet bowl brush…who cares what brand it is?
 Shower curtain, trashcan, desk organizer…your college freshman and their friends are NOT going to care if it’s $100 or $1, as long as they have what they need.
 P.S.
 Target brand detergent pods work just as well as some other brands.

+A few of our favorite dorm room essentials can be found on this commissionable link HERE.
 Good luck with all of your shopping.
 Leave a comment if this post was helpful or if you have another way to save.